“DNA and RNA are the genetic material of every life on earth, made up of sugar, phosphate and nitrogenous bases.”

 The entire human genome contains 3.2 billion base pairs while if we consider the total RNA of a cell, it is only several kb long.

-Although both nucleic acids are the same, DNA is made up of the deoxyribose sugar while the RNA is made up of the ribose sugar only.
+Although both nucleic acids are almost similar, DNA is made up of the deoxyribose sugar while the RNA is made up of the ribose sugar only.

-The deoxyribose sugar lacks one oxygen molecule and contains hydrogen atom instead of a hydroxyl group at carbon 2.
+The deoxyribose sugar lacks one oxygen molecule and carries hydrogen atom instead of a hydroxyl group at carbon 2.

 Contrary to this, the ribose is a simple sugar which has an oxygen molecule with an additional hydroxyl group at carbon 2.
 See the image below,